DMClVG/Toy/docs/toy_reference.md

 Nesting an array within it's own data structure will cause the inner reference to be printed as "\<circular reference\>".

 # Dictionary

+Dictionaries are key-value collections of variables.
+Every key has a single associated value; any missing value is considered `null`.

 ```
 var dict = ["key one" : "value one", "key two" : "value two"];